spvriend/hawpy/README.md

 ### From SPEC_REIXSloader:

 - Command to select a folder which contains the spec data file.
-- Command to load spec data file.
+- Command to load a spec data file.
 - Progress indicator is shown as data file is loaded.
 - A list of scan headers from the file is generated and displayed.
 - Several scan parameters are read and displayed from the